caffeinated/modules/README.md

 [![Latest Unstable Version](https://poser.pugx.org/caffeinated/modules/v/unstable.svg)](https://packagist.org/packages/caffeinated/modules)
 [![License](https://poser.pugx.org/caffeinated/modules/license.svg)](https://packagist.org/packages/caffeinated/modules)

 Before you delve into this, I want to start out by saying that this package is under **heavy development** and is not ready for production use.
+The stable v1.0 version will not be officially released until Laravel 5.0 is released to ensure everything is properly covered.
+In the meantime if I meet all the features as specified in the [roadmap](https://github.com/caffeinated/modules/wiki/Roadmap#10-beta), I will tag and release a v1.0-beta version.

 ---